 Answer: Yes.
-The PAO uses ratio studies as a planning tool for both reappraisals and staff needs.
 Valuation work is allocated to individual appraisers based on review of the statistics within the various market areas and neighborhoods of Martin County.
 Target statistics are a median ratio of 0.85 (Martin County uses a 15% cost of sale factor), a PRD range of between 0.98 and 1.03, and a COD range of 0.5 to 0.15.
-A single line by neighborhood report is prepared by the department manager (4 pgs.
-Exhibit 9-5.3).
+A single line by neighborhood report is prepared by the department manager (Exhibit 9-5.3).
 Based on review of the statistics in that report, the department manager assigns neighborhoods to appropriate staff.